jejacks0n/branch-office/README.md

 This project was born from a personal need / desire.
-I was doing a lot of programming from my phone with agents, but as a git purist, I don't allow my agents to commit on my behalf and use [Secretive](https://github.com/maxgoedjen/secretive) (for managed SSH keys within Secure Enclave which requires biometrics) but I still wanted to be able to review diffs, stage hunks/files, review changes, write commit messages from my phone, and do all of the other lifecycle things like pushing and opening PRs from my phone as well.
+I was doing a lot of programming from my phone with agents, but as a git purist, I don't allow my agents to commit on my behalf and use [Secretive](https://github.com/maxgoedjen/secretive) (for managed SSH keys within Secure Enclave) which requires biometrics, but I still wanted to be able to review diffs, stage hunks/files, review changes, write commit messages from my phone, and do all of the other lifecycle things like pushing and opening PRs from my phone as well.

-Doing that via SSH is a pain, because I have to disable/circumvent biometric authentication for my ssh key across the board, or I had to create an app that would allow me to specify a separate SSH key.
-Because of this Branch Office has SSH key functionality built-in, so if you value signing your commits, it's great at handling that too.
+Doing that via SSH is a bit of a pain, and I also wanted an interface that saved on typing.

 ---